How Change Management Supports ERP implementation - Cadran Consultancy

 A successful implementation process in 5 steps

-Step 1: Setting up a project team
+Step 1: Assemble a project team

 Step 2: Communicating with all offices